zenml-io/zenml-projects/customer-satisfaction/README.md

 ```bash
 zenml integration install mlflow -y
 ```
-The zenfile can only be executed with a ZenML stack that has an MLflow experiment tracker and model deployer as a component.
+The project can only be executed with a ZenML stack that has an MLflow experiment tracker and model deployer as a component.
 Configuring a new stack with the two components are as follows:

 ```bash
 zenml integration install mlflow -y